Advertiser Disclosure

 • Enough cash to cover months of mortgage payments

-Since a bank statement loan program presents a huge risk to lenders, you’ll need to make a larger down payment than what you would for traditional loans.
-Plus, you may end up paying higher interest rates.
+Since a bank statement loan program poses a significant risk to lenders, you’ll need to make a larger down payment than you would for traditional loans.
+Additionally, you may end up paying higher interest rates.

 Traditional Mortgage Loans vs. Bank Statement Loans